fortrabbit/legal/data-processing-agreement.md

 2. A serious breach shall, in particular, exist if the contractor has not materially fulfilled or has not fulfilled the obligations specified in this agreement, in particular the agreed technical and organizational measures.
 3. In the case of insignificant infringements, the client shall set a reasonable deadline for the contractor to remedy the situation.
 If the remedy does not occur in time, the client is entitled to extraordinary termination as described in this section.

 ## 14. Other

 1. Both parties are obliged to confidentially treat all knowledge of business secrets and data security measures of the respective other party obtained in the course of the contractual relationship as regards the termination of the contract.
 2. If there are any doubts as to whether the information is subject to confidentiality, it must be treated as confidential until written approval by the other party.
 3. If the client property is endangered by measures taken by third parties (such as seizure or confiscation), insolvency or settlement proceedings or other events, the client must inform the contractor immediately.
 4. The written form is required for side agreements.
-5. The plea of ​​retention i.
+5. The plea of retention i.
 P. V. § 273 BGB is excluded with regard to the data processed in the order and the associated data carrier.
 6. Should individual parts of this agreement be ineffective, this does not affect the validity of the agreement otherwise.